- Shareholders Equity

 Stock dividend is a form of dividend payment where the companies return a profit to their investors by giving them additional shares of the company instead of a cash dividend.
 This makes them own a higher number of shares in that company.

-The decision of issuing this stock dividend is done by the board of directors of that company.
-Many times, the decision of paying stock dividends is inspired by the need of keeping shareholders encouraged with their investment without paying out any actual cash.
+The decision of issuing this dividend is done by the board of directors of that company.
+Many times, the decision of paying these dividends is inspired by the need of keeping shareholders encouraged with their investment without paying out any actual cash.
 This way, the investors get a healthy return on their investments and the company also doesn’t have to part away with any capital.

 Please note that this, however, will have no impact on shareholders wealth at the time of issuance.